 • David Thiessen

 From the moment David picked up the mandolin at age ten, Bluegrass and Americana music became an integral part of his life.
 Soon after, he formed a band with his twin brother and best friends that lasted for more than a decade.
 Since then he has played in countless bands around California including Windy Hill, One Grass Two Grass, and currently Mission Blue.
 He continues to play shows and festivals regularly.
+David has many years of experience teaching music to individuals and groups alike.
+It’s his belief that the first step to learning is being excited about the music and realizing that musical goals can be achieved through effective practice.
+His goal is to develop students into the musicians they want to be, while remembering that the main purpose of music is enjoyment, fun, and community.

 • Michael Greenberg